mikkohei13/havistin2/readme.md

     docker build -t havistin2-gunicorn:latest .

-...or set a version number:

-    docker build -t havistin2-gunicorn:VERSIONNUMBER -t havistin2-gunicorn:0.1 .

-Check which version numbers have been used:

-    docker image ls

-Run in development mode with Docker-compose.
+Run in development mode with Docker Compose.
 This serves the app on localhost and auto-reloads changes to script files, and to other files (like templates) defined on docker-compose.yml.

     docker compose up; docker compose down;